botaoxiongyong/pyIRM/README.md

 # pyIRM
 this is for rock magnetic irm acquisition curves decompose

-it is writing in python3,
+it was wrote in python3,

-with interface writing in pyQt5
+with interface wrote in pyQt5

 the package list: